geoffdavis/esphome-mitsubishiheatpump/README.md

 * `cd src`
 * `git clone https://github.com/geoffdavis/esphome-mitsubishiheatpump.git`

-### Configure your ESPHome device with YAML
+### Step 3: Configure your ESPHome device with YAML

 Note: this component DOES NOT use the ESPHome `uart` component, as it requires direct access to a hardware UART via the Arduino `HardwareSerial` class.
-The Mitsubishi Heatpump uses an untypical serial port setting, which are not implemented in any of the existing software serial libraries.
+The Mitsubishi Heatpump units use an atypical serial port setting ("even parity").
+Parity bit support is not implemented in any of the existing software serial libraries, including the one in ESPHome.

 There's currently no way to guarantee access to a hardware UART nor retrieve the `HardwareSerial` handle within the ESPHome framework.